paul-mueser/music-bot/README.md

 ## [](#features)Features

 The bot can play music from YouTube, SoundCloud, Apple Music and Spotify and has a queue system.
-It also has some commands to control the music and the bot itself.
+It also has some commands and buttons to control the music and the bot itself.

 ## [](#before-starting)Before starting